The House resumed from November 28 consideration of Bill , as reported (without amendment) from the committee, and of the motions in Group No. 1.

 The Canada pension plan makes abundant sense, and we know right now that two-thirds of Canadians no longer have any workplace pension.
 Workplace pensions are disappearing.
 More and more Canadians have inadequate savings for retirement, so the workplace pension plans are shrinking at the same time as we have what is sometimes called the grey tsunami.
 We know we have a demographic with many more people about to enter retirement.

 By the way, I commend the government for returning the retirement age to 65; that is commendable.
 However, we do need to enhance CPP benefits.
 There is no question that overall the bill is going in the right direction.
-We know that right now the median value of retirement assets for Canadians between age 55 and 64, with no accrued employer pension benefit, is under $4,000.
+We know that right now the median value of retirement assets for Canadians between the ages of 55 and 64, with no accrued employer pension benefit, is under $4,000.
 We know we need to augment the CPP.
 Only one in five Canadians have adequately saved for their retirement.

 It is all well and good for some members of this place to say that Canadians should plan ahead and it is their responsibility to figure out how to save for their retirement.
 This is a very small cost of a public program, with the cost split between the employer and the employee, to make sure that people have adequate savings for retirement.
 The reason people do not put aside money for retirement is generally that they lack disposable income because the other costs of daily life eclipse their ability to set aside money for retirement.